-You can manage your scripts with the Initialization scripts feature at your UpCloud Control Panel under the Servers menu.
-Click the New initialization script button at the top of the page to open the editor window.
+You can manage your scripts with the Initialization scripts feature at your UpCloud control panel under your Account section.
+Click the Add new button at the top of the page to open the editor window.

-Copy any pre-existing script you might have into the Content text field, or write a new script straight in the browser.
+Copy any pre-existing script you might have into the script text field, or write a new script straight in the browser.
 Name your scripts so that you can easily distinguish between them.
-Once you are done, click the Accept button at the bottom to save the changes.
+Once you are done, click the Update script button at the bottom to save the changes.

 Deploying with a script

-The Initialization scripts are supported by all of the public Linux templates, after selecting your distribution and any SSH keys you may wish to use, open the Miscellaneous Server Settings by clicking the Show button.
-At the bottom of the section, you can find an option to select between your previously saved init scripts.
+The Initialization scripts are supported by all of our public Linux templates.
+After adding any SSH keys you may wish to use, you can find the option to load your previously saved initialization scripts.

 Selecting one of your stored scripts will bring it to the edit field below.
 You can make any last-minute changes to the script still before deployment, or you can write a completely new script right on the spot.
-Once you are done making changes, click the Deploy server button as usual.
+Once you are done making changes, click the Create button as usual to deploy the new server.
 The server will perform the actions dictated by the script during the first boot up saving your considerable time and effort.

 Initialization scripts support anything a regular Linux shell script would.
 Depending on your choice of distribution, the default shell might use different implementations, but the principles remain the same.
 Below is an example of how to have the server automatically run the update and upgrade routines as also seen in the picture above.